MaggieShao596/The_Calorie_Step_Connection/README.md

 **Evaluation Metric:** RMSE (Root Mean Squared Error) on the original calorie scale (after reversing the log transformation)

 **Null Hypothesis:** The model has the same predictive accuracy for recipes with many steps and recipes with few steps.
-Any observed difference in RMSE between the two groups is due to random variation.
+Any observed difference in RMSE between the two groups is due to random chance.

 **Alternative Hypothesis:** The model has lower predictive accuracy for recipes with many steps than for recipes with few steps, resulting in a larger RMSE for the many-step group.